How Much Does a Money Order Cost at Walmart?

 One of the main benefits of a money order is that it’s paid in advance, meaning a money order can’t bounce like a personal check can.
 Money orders are also issued with numbers, so they are traceable.
 You can usually cancel and reissue a money order if it’s lost or stolen.

 Although money orders are cheap and convenient, they do have limitations.
-The primary restriction is that the amount cannot typically exceed $1,000 for U.S. money orders.
+The money order limit for Walmart is $1,000.
 This means money orders cannot be used for larger transactions such as buying a car or a house, or even making larger rent payments.
 However, you can purchase more than one money order at a time if you need to make bigger payments, but you will pay a fee for each additional money order.

 Walmart MoneyCenter Services